enzyme, types & classes of enzymes

 8. The action of an enzyme can be retarded by poison or inhibitors

-9. Some enzyme are inactive and so require a co-enzyme to activate them
+9. Some enzymes are inactive and so require a co-enzyme to activate them

 10. Enzymes can function outside the body of the organism that produced them